t81dev/ternary-fabric/docs/00_OVERVIEW.md

 # 00: Project Overview

-The **Ternary Fabric** is a high-performance co-processor designed to accelerate AI and signal processing workloads by utilizing **Balanced Ternary** arithmetic.
+**Ternary Fabric** is a high-performance co-processor designed to accelerate AI and signal processing workloads by utilizing **Balanced Ternary** arithmetic.
 By moving beyond traditional binary logic, the fabric eliminates the need for expensive hardware multipliers and enables massive energy savings through data-aware optimizations.

 ## 1. Core Innovation